Learn about Texas tornado season, Tornado Alley, and other tornado facts you need to create a tornado preparedness plan!

 , it's important to pack essentials like food, water, flashlights, and extra batteries.

 Additionally, be sure to have first aid supplies, copies of important documents, and medications with you as well.
-Consider packing essential supplies in a waterproof container for safekeeping, or you can also pack smaller supplies into a backpack if you may need to leave on foot.
+Consider packing essential supplies in a waterproof container for safekeeping, or you can also pack smaller supplies into a backpack so you can easily grab them and go if needed.

 Getting your home prepared for a tornado